hashicorp/terraform-provider-awscc/docs/resources/kafkaconnect_connector.md

 <a id="nestedatt--log_delivery--worker_log_delivery--cloudwatch_logs"></a>
 ### Nested Schema for `log_delivery.worker_log_delivery.cloudwatch_logs`

+Required:

+- `enabled` (Boolean) Specifies whether the logs get sent to the specified CloudWatch Logs destination.

 Optional:

-- `enabled` (Boolean) Specifies whether the logs get sent to the specified CloudWatch Logs destination.
 - `log_group` (String) The CloudWatch log group that is the destination for log delivery.

 <a id="nestedatt--log_delivery--worker_log_delivery--firehose"></a>
 ### Nested Schema for `log_delivery.worker_log_delivery.firehose`

+Required:

+- `enabled` (Boolean) Specifies whether the logs get sent to the specified Kinesis Data Firehose delivery stream.

 Optional:

 - `delivery_stream` (String) The Kinesis Data Firehose delivery stream that is the destination for log delivery.
-- `enabled` (Boolean) Specifies whether the logs get sent to the specified Kinesis Data Firehose delivery stream.

 <a id="nestedatt--log_delivery--worker_log_delivery--s3"></a>
 ### Nested Schema for `log_delivery.worker_log_delivery.s3`

+Required:

+- `enabled` (Boolean) Specifies whether the logs get sent to the specified Amazon S3 destination.

 Optional:

 - `bucket` (String) The name of the S3 bucket that is the destination for log delivery.
-- `enabled` (Boolean) Specifies whether the logs get sent to the specified Amazon S3 destination.
 - `prefix` (String) The S3 prefix that is the destination for log delivery.